 - Coconut oil– Coconut oil when added to chocolate makes it harden a little easier and makes it a little thicker.
 This technique is often used for chocolate-dipped strawberries, or even to make a homemade chocolate magic shell for ice cream.
 You can add the chocolate melted without adding the coconut oil, but you’ll have a better topping on the bars if you add coconut oil.

-How To Prevent Krispie Treats From Getting Hard
+How To Prevent Krispy Treats From Getting Hard

 - Don’t cook the marshmallows too long– Overcooking the marshmallows can cause the treats to get hard as they cool.
 Watch carefully and remove the marshmallows from the heat as soon as they start to lose shape.

 - Watch the ratio of Rice Krispies to other ingredients.- Too much rice cereal can cause your treats to be hard, and too much butter, marshmallow or peanut butter mixture can cause the treats to be too soft.
 While this recipe is pretty forgiving when measuring, you do still need to measure with care with this easy recipe.

 Want Super GOOEY Bars?
 I’ve made this recipe with both 5 1/2 and 6 cups of cereal. at 5 1/2 cups, the treats are extra gooey which is delicious but doesn’t hold up on a hot day very well.
 If you’re making these bars on a hot summer day, you definitely need the full 6 cups of cereal… but these bars are really gooey – in a good way with 5 1/2 cups of cereal.